HarryDotMYx/HarryDotMYx/README.md

 Within "Any team", I prioritize values such as collaboration, innovation, and excellence.
 I firmly believe in nurturing team synergy and fostering the growth of each member.
 With a proactive problem-solving approach and a commitment to continuous learning, I am devoted to maximizing positive outcomes in all our endeavors.

-My objective is to offer fresh perspectives, make meaningful contributions, and serve as a catalyst for positive transformation within "Anyteam".
+My objective is to offer fresh perspectives, make meaningful contributions, and serve as a catalyst for positive transformation within "Any team".
 Together, I am confident we can achieve unparalleled excellence and drive impactful innovation.

 # From?
  🇲🇾 !